berensp/berensp.github.io/_posts/2025-01-03-orthodoxy.md

 author:	Paul Berens
 description: Gimme that old time religion.
 ---
-When I was growing up in Saint Paul, Minn.; it was the Mecca of post-Vatican II contemporary Catholic music (i.e. *Glory & Praise* and *Gather*).
-Mom was actually a member of this scene, attending workshops with Marty Haugen, David Haas, Fr.
-Michael Joncas, et al.[^1]
+When I was growing up in Saint Paul, Minn.; it was the Mecca of post-Vatican II contemporary Catholic music (i.e., *Glory & Praise* and *Gather* hymns).
+As a liturgical music director Mom was actually a member of this scene—to my enduring pride and amazement—attending workshops with Marty Haugen, David Haas, Fr.
+Michael Joncas, Fr.
+John Foley[^1] et al.[^2]

+[^1]: The great Fr.
+John Foley, S.J. came over to our house one time to collaborate with Mom on one of his Easter tunes.
-[^1]: It's amazing (in a nerdy kinda way) how the Twin Cities became the epicenter of contemporary Catholic music, but there's a huge list of composers hailing from (or at least connected to) the Minneapolis/St. Paul: Sr. Delores Dufner, Daniel Kantor, Lynn Trapp, Tony Alonso, Lori True, Donna Pena, Msgr.
+[^2]: It's amazing (in a nerdy kinda way) how the Twin Cities became the epicenter of contemporary Catholic music, but there's a huge list of composers hailing from (or at least connected to) the Minneapolis/St. Paul: Sr. Delores Dufner, Daniel Kantor, Lynn Trapp, Tony Alonso, Lori True, Donna Pena, Msgr.
 Richard Schuler, Richard Proulx, et al.

 At our parish, we'd have guitars strummin' to peace-lovin' favorites like *Anthem*: